The debate over the banning of plastic bags gets a lot of attention in some countries.

 Some of the key considerations from the assessment/report are (paraphrased or selected by us):

-- Types Of Bags Studied – different types of plastic bags, recycled plastic bags, paper bags, cotton bags, organic cotton bags, composite bags with jute (see page 13 for bag types)
+- Types Of Bags Studied – different types of plastic bags, recycled plastic bags, paper bags, cotton bags, organic cotton bags, composite bags with jute, PP and cotton (see page 13 for bag types)

 - Environmental (& Human Health) Impacts Assessed – climate change, ozone depletion, human toxicity cancer and non-cancer effects, photochemical ozone formation, ionizing radiation, particulate matter, terrestrial acidification, terrestrial eutrophication, marine eutrophication, freshwater eutrophication, ecosystem toxicity, resource depletion, fossil and abiotic, and depletion of water resource (see pages 14 and 15 for environmental impacts assessed) [characterisation description and unit of measurement for each impact available on page 39 in Table 5 – characterized mainly according to LCIA methods]